Transport Secretary insists Britain must be ready for more extreme weather - NewsBreak

 Network Rail said temperatures on rails can rise to 20C higher than air temperature, sometimes causing them to “expand, bend and break”.

-All services to and from London Euston were suspended as emergency services were called to a lineside fire caused by overhead electric cables coming down in Harrow.
+All services to and from London Euston were suspended as emergency services were called to a lineside fire.

-Network Rail said passenger numbers on Tuesday were around 40% lower than the same day last week.

-Overhead electric wires were down in Rugby, Birmingham and Carlisle, leading to a number of trains being trapped and emergency evacuations of passengers.
+The blaze was caused after 25,000 volt overhead electric cables came down in Harrow, Network Rail said.

 Network Rail Wales apologised for having to close the Cambrian Line between Dovey Junction and Aberystwyth “due to extreme heat”.